On the Commons

 Ana Micka—Co-Director (Minneapolis, MN)

-Ana Micka has served as finance director for numerous Congressional and Senate races and over the past 20 years helped found and lead a number of national organizations including Progressive Majority, Organic Consumers Association and Citizens for Health.
-She served as the Executive Director of Citizens for Health, building an organization with more than 100,000 grassroots members advocating for a healthier food system and natural health options, and then took a 2-year breather from campaigns to lead Reuniting America, an organization focused on deepening understand and trust among leaders with very different partisan orientations.
+Ana Micka has served as finance director for numerous Congressional and Senate races and over the past twenty years helped found and lead a number of national organizations including Progressive Majority, Organic Consumers Association and Citizens for Health.
+She served as the Executive Director of Citizens for Health, building an organization with more than 100,000 grassroots members advocating for a healthier food system and natural health options, and then took a two-year breather from campaigns to lead Reuniting America, an organization focused on deepening understand and trust among leaders with very different partisan orientations.
 Ana recently published the Fresh Girl’s Guide to Easy Canning, a home canning DVD and guidebook, and created the Food Preservation Network in the Minneapolis area.
 Ana has been with On the Commons since 2007.

 Jay Walljasper—Senior Fellow and Editor of OnTheCommons.org (Minneapolis, MN)